nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - Measure the improvement or degradation
 - If the pattern improved things, go to step 1 and find the next improvement; otherwise, undo the pattern and try an alternative.
 ---
+## Idea: "Agile@Jambit" Pattern Language(s)
+---
+### Accept known state

+---
+### Provide seed
+- find point(s) of improvement and envision default process which addresses current needs.
+- make fork of selected industry practices and share them as pattern language.
+---
+### Design for defaults
+- each team should be aware of default process which has worked in the past.
+- [selecting default](https://jamesclear.com/design-default) should be easy and not selecting default should be possible.
+---
+### Invite to co-develop
+- record lessons learned, evaluate where we are and see if pattern language needs adjusting
+- steering of pattern language maintenance could be done at existing CoP, see [Bird of Feather §5](https://sites.google.com/a/scrumplop.org/published-patterns/product-organization-pattern-language/birds-of-a-feather)
+---

 ## Scrum, Organisational Patterns & Agile
 ---
 ### Schwaber 1995